writetome51/alphabetize-by-property/README.md

 # alphabetizeByProperty(<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;property: string,<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;objects<br>): void

 Re-orders `objects` alphabetically by `property`.
-It coerces the value of each `object[property]` in `objects` into a string before
+It coerces the value of each `object[property]` in `objects` into a string to
-doing the sorting.
+do the sorting.
 The values of the properties are not modifed.
+The sorting algorithm simply compares the unicode value of `property` in every 2
+adjacent objects to decide which should come first, like so:
+`return (String(aProp) < String(bProp) ? -1 : 1);`

+Note:  in the results, all uppercase letters in the English alphabet come before
+all lowercase letters.
 Note:  `property` is a string that can include dot-notation
 ( 'property.subproperty.subsubproperty') .
-Note:  `property` does not have to be an object key.
-It can also be an array index.
+If `property` is an array index, here
-To refer to array indexes, here you need to use dot-notation and not
+you need to use dot-notation and not square braces.
+Example:
-square braces.
-Example: `'1.0' instead of [1][0]`
+`'1.0' // instead of [1][0]`

 ## Examples
 ```js